mveele/SQL_join_comms/README.md

 <a id="examples2"></a>
 <h2> Two Tables Join  </h2>

-There are five main types of joins in SQL; inner, full outer, left, right outer and cross join.

 <b> Inner join example </b>

 Table names and transactions are inner joined based on common column 'id' and columns from both tables: id, name, amount are fetched for all rows matched in both tables.